How to Rid the House of Fleas

-Almost overnight flea powder and flea & tick collars became obsolete because many of the spot-ons controlled both pests on the animal.
+Almost overnight flea powder and flea & tick collars became obsolete because many of the spot-ons controlled both pests on the animal with greater efficacy.

 The pupal state is a real problem, though.
 They can stay in that cocoon, impervious to environmental extremes and pesticides, for anywhere from 2 weeks to 3 years, emerging as adults when the conditions are right.

 One can buy a house or rent an apartment that’s been vacant for a couple of years and when you move in, POOF!
 You’ve got fleas, whether you have a pet or not!